undergrad-partner-school

 Test Scores

-The latest reported average GPA of the enrolled students was 3.41.
-That means you'll most likely need an above-average GPA to get accepted.
+The latest reported average GPA of the enrolled students was 3.35.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year graduation rate at this institution stands at 55%.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
+The six-year completion rate at this institution is 57%.

 Student Body